-(1) – קרן פנסיה מקיפה חדשה – also called זכאיות
+(1) – keren pensia meikifa hadasha – also called zakaut

-קרנות חדשות are the most common type of pension fund and will be the major focus of this series. קרנות חדשות are defined contributions plans that also include some level of life and disability insurance, earning them the label as a comprehensive (מקיפה) retirement plan.
+Kranot hadashot (literally translated “new funds”) are the most common type of pension fund and will be the major focus of this series.
+Kranot hadashot are defined contributions plans that also include some level of life and disability insurance, earning them the label as a comprehensive (meikifa) retirement plan.

 Due to the government subsidy included in the fund, workers may only invest up to 20.5% times twice the average wage into these funds each month.
 Any additional money set aside for retirement must be invested in one of the following funds.

-קרנות כלליות pension funds have the option of life and disability insurance (but it is not mandatory like the חדשות) and are not entitled to government subsidized bonds.
-These are typically used by two (2) upper middle class and wealthy individuals who make more than twice the average wage and therefore cannot put all of their money into חדשות and (3) people who want to put their money in a fund by themselves from money they earn other than the regular money put into ther pension (ie from commissions, from previous years’s salaries).
+Kranot claliot (literally translated “general funds”) pension funds have the option of life and disability insurance (but it is not mandatory like the hadashot) and are not entitled to government subsidized bonds.
+These are typically used by (1) upper middle class and wealthy individuals who make more than twice the average wage and therefore cannot put all of their money into hadashot and (2) people who earn commission, which by law has to be put into a separate kind of fund from the regular salary.

-ביטוח מנהלים, manager’s insurance, is an alternative arrangement where money is put aside for a salaried worker’s pension in a direct contract with an insurance company.
-Practically, this means that there is more room for variety when it comes to insurance and the money can be invested in a different way than the other קרנות פנסיה.
+Bituach menahalim, manager’s insurance, is an alternative arrangement where money is put aside for a salaried worker’s pension in a direct contract with an insurance company.
+Practically, this means that there is more room for variety when it comes to insurance and the money can be invested in a different way than the other kranot pensia.

-To understand the primary appeal ביטוח מנהלים, one must understand its most important feature in the past, a fixed מקדם המרה.
-The מקדם המרה is the number by which the pension is divided in order to figure out an annuity.
-For example, if my pension has one million shekels and I have a מקדם המרה or 200, I’ll get an annuity of ₪ 5,000 a month.
+To understand the primary appeal bituach menahalim, one must understand its most important feature in the past, a fixed mekadem hamara (annuity conversion factor).
+The mekadem hamara is the number by which the pension is divided in order to figure out an annuity.
+For example, if my pension has one million shekels and I have a mekadem hamara of 200, I’ll get an annuity of ₪ 5,000 a month.
 If it is 250, I’d get a pension of ₪ 4,000 a month.
-In a regular קרן פנסיה, the מקדם is set upon one’s entering retirement and is based on the life expectancy of the worker, his or her spouse and the interest rate. ביטוח מנהלים offered a fixed מקדם המרה where one did not have to worry about the rise in life expectancy.
-Unfortunately, in order to do this, many insurance agents used predatory marketing to convince people to pay five or six times the fee they would pay for a similar קרן פנסיה in order to avoid a rise in life expectancy that has been deemed unrealistic by mainstream science.
-Thank God, the government passed a law banning the sale of ביטוח מנהלים with a fixed מקדם המרה as of 2013, while also slashing the ridiculous amount that ביטוח מנהלים was charging in fees (see the upcoming post about fees).
-Practically this turned ביטוח מנהלים into an alternative to קרנות פנסיה with only slightly higher fees, although significantly more variety when it comes to insurance.
+In a regular keren pensia, the mekadem is set upon one’s entering retirement and is based on the life expectancy of the worker, his or her spouse and the interest rate. bituach menahalim offered a fixed mekadem hamara where one did not have to worry about the rise in life expectancy.
+Unfortunately, in order to do this, many insurance agents used predatory marketing to convince people to pay five or six times the fee they would pay for a similar keren pensia in order to avoid a rise in life expectancy that has been deemed unrealistic by mainstream science.
+Thank God, the government passed a law banning the sale of bituach menahalim with a fixed mekadem hamara as of 2013, while also slashing the ridiculous amount that bituach menahalim was charging in fees (see the upcoming post about fees).
+Practically this turned bituach menahalim into an alternative to kranot pensia with only slightly higher fees.

-This is a bit confusing, because technically all of the above, as well as kranot hishtalmut, are kinds of kuppot gemel.
-Nonetheless, there is the opotion of a classic kuppat gemel, which functions like a קרן פנסיה כללית, with some more options.
-The maximum fee for this kind of fund is 2%, but can often be bargained down to lower than the fee on a קרן פנסיה כללית, which is 1.05% (see upcoming post regarding fees)
+This is a bit confusing, because technically all of the above, as well as kranot hishtalmut, are legally referred to as kinds of kuppot gemel.
+Nonetheless, there is the option to invest in a classic kuppat gemel, which functions like a keren pensia clalit, although with sa lot more options.
+It doesn’t include insurance nor an actuarial balance, which makes this an important option similar to bituach menahalim.

-My primary series will only deal with the first four types of pension plans, as these are the only ones from which one can choose from today.
+My primary series will only deal with the first four types of pension plans.